Chart Color Schemes

 Kew East features high concentrations of group households, with a higher-than-average median household size

-Family households account for 75.7% of all households, including 40.4% couples with children, 23.0% couples without children, and 11.2% single parent families.
-Non-family households constitute the remaining 24.3%, with lone person households at 19.9% and group households comprising 4.4% of the total.
-The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.
+Family households constitute 75.7% of all households, including 40.4% couples with children, 23.0% couples without children, and 11.2% single parent families.
+Non-family households make up the remaining 24.3%, with lone person households at 19.9% and group households comprising 4.4%.
+The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households